collocations.org

 The proposal was met with outright hostility.

-~ between
+hostility between

 You could almost feel the hostility between her and her mother.

-the bitter hostility towards the occupying forces
+the bitter hostility towards/toward the occupying forces

-2. hostilities: fighting in a war
+2. (hostilities) fighting in a war

-VERB + HOSTILITY
+VERB + HOSTILITIES

 Both sides finally agreed to suspend hostilities.

-resume
+resume (esp.
+BrE)

 Hostilities were resumed later that year.

-HOSTILITY + VERB
+HOSTILITIES + VERB

-begin, break out | cease, end
+cease, end

-On the 11th of November 1918 hostilities ceased.
+On the November 11, 1918, hostilities ceased.

-~ against
+hostility against

-the beginning of hostilities against Germany in 1914
+the official cessation of hostilities against Japan

-~ between
+hostility between

 Hostilities broke out between the two provinces later that year.